 All villas have panoramic views of the sea and surrounding landscape from their beds and private decks.
 But best of all is the shared saltwater infinity pool, tiled in natural stone and reflecting a traditional sala, a handful of tall, swishing coconut palms, and the clouds beyond.

-- Bright, uncluttered, modern design
+- We loved the bright, uncluttered, modern design

-- Two gorgeous golden beaches (Tong Nai Pan Yai and Tong Nai Pan Noi) a 10-minute drive away
+- Two gorgeous golden beaches (Tong Nai Pan Yai and Tong Nai Pan Noi) are a 10-minute drive away

 - You'll need motorised transport to get to beaches and restaurants (the owner can recommend trustworthy rentals)